The rate of purification of quantum trajectories: Example

 \section{Example}

-We illustrate our theoretical results with a simple example with a combination of Hamiltonian and measurement-induced dynamics.
-We consider a chain of four qubits, each associated with a two-dimensional Hilbert space \(\mathbb{C}^2\).
-The global Hilbert space is given by $ \mathcal{H} = (\mathbb{C}^2)^{\otimes 4}. $ The system evolves under a Hamiltonian with Ising exchange interactions and subject to a uniform external magnetic field $\vec B = (B_x, 0, B_z)$ whose direction lies in the $x$–$z$ plane.
+We illustrate our theoretical results with a simple example that combines Hamiltonian and measurement-induced dynamics.
+We consider a chain of four spins, each associated with a two-dimensional Hilbert space \(\mathbb{C}^2\).
+The global Hilbert space is given by $ \mathcal{H} = (\mathbb{C}^2)^{\otimes 4}. $ The system evolves under a Hamiltonian with Ising exchange interactions and a uniform external magnetic field $\vec B = (B_x, 0, B_z)$ whose direction lies in the $x$–$z$ plane.
 Projective measurements of the Pauli operator $\sigma_z$ are repeatedly performed on the last spin of the chain, see Fig.\ \ref{fig:spin_chain}.